ClericPy/zipapps/README.md

   - package with `-ss` to use `Popen` instead of import directly.
 - [x] Support import `pyz` as venv zip file.
   - activate **auto-unzip** by `import ensure_zipapps` after `sys.path.append("app.pyz")`
+    - or active with accurate import `import ensure_zipapps_bottle_env` while activating multiple environments.
-  - view the example below.
+  - view the example below for more infomation.
 - [x] Support compile to `pyc` for better performance.
   - activate **compile** by `--compile` or `-cc`.
   - but `__pycache__` folder in zip file will not work,